jnm2377/jnm2377/README.md

 ### Hi there 👋

+I'm just a regular girl trying to make cool shit with code.

+### 📫 Holla at your girl:

+josefinanoemi4@gmail.com

 <!--
 **jnm2377/jnm2377** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.